Futuro: Conservation

 In 2010, Finnish conservator Anna-Maija Kuitunen made a damage assessment plan for the first Futuro ever made (serial number 001).
 This was done as her final thesis for the Metropolia University of Applied Sciences in Finland ("Futuro no. 001 – documentation and evaluation of preservation need").
 The thesis is openly available via the Finnish Theses database and contains a large number of indoor detail photographs and drawings of the Futuro House.

-A UK artist, Craig Barnes, purchased and restored a Futuro house in 2013 – 14.
-He had discovered the wreck whilst on holiday in South Africa and had it shipped back to the UK before commencing restoration.
-The Futuro house—the only one in the UK—was on display to the public as part of an exhibition on the rooftop of Matt's Gallery, London (until December 2014); the house was featured on the fourth series of the Channel 4 programme George Clarke's Amazing Spaces (Ep.
+A UK artist, Craig Barnes, purchased and restored a Futuro house in 2013-14.
+He had discovered the wreck whilst on holiday in South Africa and had it shipped to the UK before commencing restoration.
+This Futuro house, the only one in the UK, was on display to the public as part of an exhibition on the rooftop of Matt's Gallery, London until December 2014.
+The house was featured on the fourth series of the Channel 4 programme George Clarke's Amazing Spaces (Ep.
 2).

 The Swedish Air Force Museum is restoring a Futuro house.
 It will be placed in front of the museum at the new playground during May 2021.

 One Futuro house was found to be biodegrading due to cyanobacteria and archaea.